 Please note that based on feedback from previous cohorts, this is an intensive program requiring a significant time commitment.
 If selected, students should plan their other summer commitments accordingly.

-Applicant Eligibility: This year, we are recruiting nine highly qualified undergraduate students for the 12-week program.
-Competitive applicants will: A) Have a cumulative GPA of >2.75; B) have taken at least one college statistics course; and C) have an interest in pursuing graduate school or careers related to behavioral health, psychiatry, or psychology.
+Applicant Eligibility: This year, we are recruiting three highly qualified undergraduate students for the 12-week program to join the existing cohort of seven students from 2020.
+Competitive applicants will: A) Have a cumulative college GPA of >3.0; B) have taken at least one college statistics course; and C) show a demonstrated interest in pursuing graduate school or careers related to behavioral health, psychiatry, or psychology.

-The application deadline is Monday, March 16th, 2020 by midnight (MST).
+The application deadline is Monday, March 29th, 2021 by midnight (MST).
 Submissions received after this deadline will not be accepted.
-See page 2 in the application packet for more details.
+It is your responsibility to ensure that your recommendation letter(s) are turned in to the appropriate e-mail by the March 29th deadline, along with your application materials.
+Please see the student application packet below for more details.

 Before you start your application, here are some tips from the Director of PURPLE and the application review committee: